 No doubt, global warming has resulted in extreme weather conditions that have significantly increased the flood risk.
 While it is believed that the changing climate plays a huge role in the heightened occurrence of such devastating floods, some cities’ lack of preparedness and resources remains to be the culprit for these unexpected floods.

-Highly depending on the type of soil and its capacity to retain water, trees, and vegetation can reduce the flood water’s speed, helping avoid heavy damages to both life and property.
+Highly depending on the type of soil and its capacity to retain water, trees, and vegetation can reduce the flood water’s speed, helping avoid heavy damage to both life and property.
 Although soil erosion and deforestation are simply the results of rapid urbanization, their effect is the devastating surge of water into urban areas, which at times lead to loss of life.

-As more of us encroach into the natural environment, our role in the interference of smooth flow of water to the drainage systems is unquestionably huge.
+As more of us encroach into the natural environment, our role in the interference of the smooth flow of water to the drainage systems is unquestionably huge.
 While it may seem unimportant to most of us, certain tourism and mining activities, particularly those near bodies of water, accelerate the deterioration of our ecosystem.
 Not only do such negligence and lack of proper governance cause floods, but they can also result in losses on a destructive scale.

 Cities and Vulnerability to Floods

 Cities are filled with many different hazards, which also makes them especially vulnerable to floods.
-There are a number of factors that contribute to this vulnerability: lack of natural buffers and water retention areas, dependence on municipal infrastructure like sewage treatment plants or power grids, existence of hazardous waste sites near the flood zone and populations living in low-lying areas due to high housing costs.
+There are a number of factors that contribute to this vulnerability: lack of natural buffers and water retention areas, dependence on municipal infrastructure like sewage treatment plants or power grids, the existence of hazardous waste sites near the flood zone, and populations living in low-lying areas due to high housing costs.

 In an urban area, these problems can be compounded because there is often no escape route for people who live in lower elevation zones; they may not have access to boats or transportation out of the city when it floods, so they will simply stay put until help arrives – but by then it’s too late!